omercankoc/swift-handbook/Sources/InitializationAndDeinitialization.md

 In other words, we can use the deinit method to perform operations before our object is repositioned.
 The deinit method runs before our object is repositioned.

+A deinitializer is called immediately before a class instance is deallocated.
+You write deinitializers with the deinit keyword, similar to how initializers are written with the init keyword.
+Deinitializers are only available on class types.

 - Declaration
 ```swift
 class Circle {